amyreese/noswap/input/blog/hack.md

 The past two months have been intense.
 At the beginning of May, I was let go from BioWare and Electronic Arts in a round of budget cuts for my studio.
-Since then, I've played far too many video games (and beaten multiple titles), slogged through inumerable interviews, redesigned my website from the ground up, and celebrated my seventh wedding anniversary in some of the best summer weather I've ever experienced.
+Since then, I've played far too many video games (and beaten multiple titles), slogged through innumerable interviews, redesigned my website from the ground up, and celebrated my seventh wedding anniversary in some of the best summer weather I've ever experienced.